wawzat/twitometer/README.md

 ## Operation
 1. Raspberry Pi establishes a connection to Twitter Streaming API via Tweepy.
 2. Tweets are retrieved that include text that match a series of words ("Biden" "Trump").
+3. There are two Arduinos connected to the Pi.
+One for the LED Matrix displays and one for the two stepper motor gauges.
-3. "Tweets per minute" is calculated and sent to one of two Arduino's via I2C.
+4. "Tweets per minute" is calculated and sent to the Stepper Arduino via I2C.
-4. The Arduino outputs a pulse for each microstep to a microstepping controller which is connected to an X27-168 instrumentation stepper which drives the gauge needle.
+5. The Arduino then outputs a pulse for each microstep to a microstepping controller which is connected to two X27-168 instrumentation steppers which drive the gauge needles.
-5. Periodically the text of a tweet corresponding to a keyword (Biden or Trump) is sent to the second Arduino via I2C.
+6. Periodically the text of a tweet corresponding to a keyword (Biden or Trump) is sent to the display Arduino via I2C.
-6. The second Arduino sends the text over I2C to one of two corresponding MAX7219 8x32 LED matrices (blue for Biden, red for Trump).
+7. The display Arduino sends the text over I2C to one of two corresponding MAX7219 8x32 LED matrices (blue for Biden, red for Trump).
-7. The corresponding tweet scrolls across each display.
+8. The corresponding tweet scrolls across each display.

 ## Future improvements
 1. Attempt to classify tweets as "positive" or "negative" by comparison to lists of "positive" or "negative" words doesn't work very well.